If you know anything about me you know that I’m a fruit guy, I love when new fruits come into season.

 While it may not be extremely poisonous or detrimental to the long-term health of your chickens, I would generally suggest avoiding feeding them canned cherries such as Maraschino or Luxardo cherries, mostly because of the high sugar content added to keep them stable during the canning process.

-If you have a few jars of these lying around, it’s okay to be selfish and save them for your next ice cream sundae or cocktail respectively.
+If you have a few jars of these lying around, it’s okay to be selfish.
+You can save them for your next ice cream sundae or cocktail respectively.

 How To Feed Cherries To Your Chickens